capitalone/locopy/README.rst

 --------------

-See the `docs <https://capitalone.github.io/Data-Load-and-Copy-using-Python/>`_ for more detailed usage instructions and examples.
+See the `docs <https://capitalone.github.io/Data-Load-and-Copy-using-Python/>`_ for more detailed usage instructions and examples including Snowflake.

 Contributors